cloudfoundry/community/toc/rfc/rfc-draft-pcap-bosh.md

 - Another benefit would be that users would not have to download the PCAP BOSH CLI separately.

-### Co-locate PCAP AGENT with BOSH AGENT
+### Integrate PCAP AGENT with BOSH AGENT

 - This would make network capture a "built-in" feature of BOSH.
 It removes the need to manually add PCAP AGENT as a job to deployment manifests or configure it as an addon.

 ### Co-locate PCAP API with BOSH DIRECTOR

-- This would make it very easy for PCAP CLI to find the right endpoint of PCAP API (it would be equal to the current `BOSH_ENVIRONMENT`)
+- This would make it very easy for PCAP CLI to find the right endpoint of PCAP API, likely via the `/info` endpoint of BOSH DIRECTOR.
 - No route-registrar or gorouter would be needed to announce any routes.
 The endpoint would be implicitly known via the BOSH CLI.
 - Possible caveat: Large network dumps could strangle network bandwidth on BOSH DIRECTOR.
 Therefore an option to have several PCAP API nodes (load-balanced via BOSH DNS) deployed separately may be considered as an alternative.